-In the status bar of your smartphone or tablet you will find the characters 4G and 4G+.
-We will explain to you which details are hidden behind the abbreviations and whether 4g and LTE is the same thing.
+In the status bar of your smartphone or tablet you will often find the characters 4G and 4G+.
+We will explain which details are hidden behind the abbreviations and whether 4G and LTE are the same thing.

 Like the abbreviations 3G, E and G, the two characters 4G and 4G+ stand for the mobile data connection.
 There are similarities and differences between the two designations:

 - Both 4G and 4G+ denote an LTE connection.
 This means that you will only see the abbreviations if you have an LTE-enabled device and a corresponding contract.

 - However, not all LTE is the same.
 There are differences in speed depending on the area and mobile phone provider.

 How fast is 4G, 4G+ and 5G in Mbps?